Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Your TA work is governed by the collective agreement negotiated between the University and the TA union CUPE 3906.
 This agreement is renegotiated regularly, and in the case that the information in this document disagrees with the collective agreement, it is the collective agreement that takes precedence.

-Assignment of TA duties
+Assignment of TA Duties

 The TA Coordinator assigns TA duties to each TA at the beginning of each term based on the expressed preferences of the TA, the abilities and experience of the TA and the teaching needs of the Department.
 You may be assigned to several courses in a single term to fulfil your total TA hours.
 The precise nature of the work is determined by your supervisor (e.g. the Math Help Centre coordinator or the professor teaching the course).